dakerv/deepfake_detection/README.md

 Datasets and classes
 --------------------
-Primary dataset used for model experiments: FaceForensics++ (frames extracted and treated as images).
+The primary dataset used for model experiments: FaceForensics++ (frames extracted and treated as images).
 The project groups manipulation types into three classes for training and inference:

 - **Class 0 — Real:** Unmanipulated images
 - **Class 1 — Face-swapped deepfake:** FaceSwap / Face2Face / DeepFakes-style manipulations